-- 2.1 An Independent Adviser is expected to have the required personnel with the relevant expertise in respect of the scope of work it has been engaged for.
+- 2.1 An Independent Adviser is expected to have the required personnel with the relevant expertise in respect of the scope of work it been engaged for.
 Before accepting an engagement, the Independent Adviser must satisfy itself that it has the necessary resources and staff with the relevant skills, knowledge and experience to carry out its role efficiently and effectively. - 2.2 It is also essential that the engagement of the Independent Adviser by the listed issuer is not driven by fees or the desire for a particular opinion and recommendation.
-In this regard, an Independent Adviser shall be deemed not to be independent in the event that the Independent Adviser's fees are dependent in any way on the outcome of the Corporate Proposal which the Independent Adviser is providing its opinion on. - 2.3 The following information on the Independent Adviser should be clearly disclosed in the IAL: - (i) Confirmation by the Independent Adviser that there is no conflict of interest situation or potential conflict of interest situation arising from it carrying out the role of an Independent Adviser; - (ii) The nature of any professional relationships with the listed issuer in the past 2 years.
-If there is none, the Independent Adviser is to provide a negative statement; and - (iii) Credentials, experience and expertise of the Independent Adviser. - 2.4 Both the Independent Adviser and listed issuer engaging the Independent Adviser are expected to ensure that the Independent Adviser's experience and expertise are relevant to the Corporate Proposal on which the Independent Adviser is to express an opinion on. - 2.5 There may be certain situations whereby the Corporate Proposal or the background of the Corporate Proposal involves technical areas beyond the Independent Adviser's expertise.
-In such situations, the Independent Adviser should engage an expert or specialist to advise it in relation to those areas.

-- 2.6 If the Independent Adviser has not been given: - (i) sufficient information; - (ii) access to a company's records; or - (iii) adequate time to carry out an engagement, it should decline the engagement.
+In this regard, an Independent Adviser shall be deemed not to be independent in the event that the Independent Adviser's fees are dependent in any way on the outcome of the Corporate Proposal which the Independent Adviser is providing its opinion on. - 2.3 Both the Independent Adviser and listed issuer engaging the Independent Adviser are expected to ensure that the Independent Adviser's experience and qualifications are relevant to the Corporate Proposal on which the Independent Adviser is to express an opinion on. - 2.4 The Independent Adviser's independence, as well as the qualifications and experience of the Independent Adviser and of the key individuals primarily responsible for the engagement, should be clearly disclosed in the IAL. - 2.5 There may be certain situations whereby the Corporate Proposal or the background of the Corporate Proposal involves technical areas beyond the Independent Adviser's expertise.
+In such situations, the Independent Adviser should engage an expert or specialist to advise it in relation to those areas. - 2.6 If the Independent Adviser has not been given: - (i) sufficient information; - (ii) access to a company's records; or - (iii) adequate time to carry out an engagement, it should decline the engagement.